 Just like you, other membership sites are constantly searching for ways to expand their customer base.

-Consider partnering with non-competition sites that compliment your business.
+Consider partnering with non-competition sites that complement your business.
 For example, a travel membership site partnering with an online language course.

 Not only will this help your promotions, you will also likely be able to collaborate together and create new content for your site.

-After you’re all set up, there’s a few things you can do to help your affiliates be successful.
+After you’re all set up, there are a few things you can do to help your affiliates be successful.

 Moving forward, you’ll want to keep communicating with affiliates.
 You can keep in touch with a monthly newsletter, get feedback with an annual survey and be available for any questions they may have.

 This covers the basics for getting started.
-And then from there, it’s up to you for what you would like for your affiliate program.
+And then, from there, it’s up to you what you would like for your affiliate program.